NetworkBlockDevice/nbd/doc/proto.md

     The client wishes to initiate TLS.

-    The server MUST either reply with `NBD_REP_ACK` after which point the connection is upgraded to TLS, or an error reply explicitly permitted by this document.
+    The client MUST NOT send any additional data with the option.
+The server MUST either reply with `NBD_REP_ACK` after which point the connection is upgraded to TLS, or an error reply explicitly permitted by this document (for example, `NBD_REP_ERR_INVALID` if the client included data).

     See the section on TLS above for further details.